New Market train wreck: Collision

-The trains met on New Market Hill at 10:18 am; the special managed to gather speed on the upgrade and was traveling at 60 mph; the local on the downgrade was trying to make up lost time and attained 70 mph; when they saw each other the emergency brakes were applied but the trains collided at a combined speed of over 100 mph (though a contemporary source says 70 mph) and the crash could be heard 15 mi away.
+The trains met on New Market Hill at 10:18 am; the special managed to gather speed on the upgrade and was traveling at 60 mph; the local on the downgrade was trying to make up lost time and attained 70 mph; when they saw each other the emergency brakes were applied, but the trains collided at a combined speed of over 100 mph (though a contemporary source says 70 mph), and the crash could be heard 15 mi away.
 Both engineers were killed.
-The locomotive and its coal-tender of the local train were catapulted into the air, turning upside down they flew over the Special's engine, tender and baggage cars, landing squarely on top of the wooden passenger cars which were also struck from behind by the weight of the sturdy steel Pullman cars, which remained relatively undamaged.
+The locomotive and its coal-tender of the local train were catapulted into the air, turning upside down they flew over the Special's engine, tender and baggage cars, landing on top of the wooden passenger cars which were also struck from behind by the weight of the sturdy steel Pullman cars, which remained relatively undamaged.
 In seven seconds, the wooden coaches were 'crushed like eggshells'.

-Death was quick for most, with many of the victims decapitated or horribly mangled; 'splintered timbers, iron, and steel were piled in chaotic masses over the rails, mingling with human bodies'.
+Many of the victims were decapitated or horribly mangled; 'splintered timbers, iron, and steel were piled in chaotic masses over the rails, mingling with human bodies'.
 When news of the crash reached Knoxville, a relief train was organized to bring doctors and medical supplies to the site and take the injured to Knoxville General Hospital.
-Reporters also managed to board the train and many photographs of the scene were made.
-The official death toll was counted at 56 (with 106 injured), though some estimates suggested the death toll could have been over 100.
+Reporters also managed to board the train, and many photographs of the scene were taken.
+The official death toll was counted at 56, with 106 injured, though some estimates suggested the death toll could have been over 100.

 The inquiry could not determine why the engineer and fireman on the No. 15 had not stopped on the side track at New Market as both were killed by the collision; the engineer may have been asleep.